 On April 23, 2018 the police named three men in connection with the abduction and murder of Ashley and Lauria: Warren “Phil” Welch, David Pennington, and Ronnie Busick.

 Both Welch and Pennington are deceased, but Busick was arrested in Wichita.
 The 66-year-old was returned to Craig County to face four murder counts.
 He is accused of murdering Kathy and Danny Freeman, Ashley’s parents, and then abducting and murdering Ashley and Lauria.
-At the time of this update, Busick had yet to file a plea, but he denied any involvement in the crimes during interviews with the police before his arrest.
+At the time of this update, Busick denies any involvement in the crimes.
+He remains incarcerated with his case stalled as both the defence and prosecution have “mental capacity tests” performed.

 The arrest affidavit released by the Craig County prosecutors provides an overview of what allegedly happened to Ashley and Lauria.
 On the night of the young women’s disappearance, Welch, Pennington, and Busick visited the Freeman home to settle a “bad drug deal.”
 Witnesses have told investigators that after murdering Ashley’s parents, the three suspects took “the girls and [had] fun with them.”
 Another witness told the authorities that Ashley and Lauria were held for days at Welch’s trailer and were “raped and violently strangled to die.”
 The police believe that their bodies were then “thrown in a pit.”